giobauermeister/giobauermeister/README.md

 ### Hi there 👋

-I'm an Embedded Software Developer from Brazil, living in Floripa, an island on the south coast of Brazil :ocean: :palm_tree: :mountain:
+I'm an Embedded Software Engineer from Brazil, living in Floripa, an island on the south coast of Brazil :ocean: :palm_tree: :mountain:

 [![Linkedin](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/giovannibauermeister/)